 Level Typical Questions Addressed Typical Info.
 Gathering Methods What is Measured or Assessed?
 How Will Information Be Used?
 1. Participants' Reactions •Did participants like it? •Was time well spent? •Did the material make sense? •Will it be useful? •Was the presenter knowledgeable? •Did the physical conditions of the activity support learning? •Questionnaires administered at the end of sessions. •Focus groups •Interviews •Personal learning log •Meeting Works internet-based sessions •Analysis of threaded discussion forums •Initial satisfaction with experience. •To improve program delivery and design 2.
 Participants' Learning •Did participants acquire the intended knowledge or skill?
 Paper and pencil tests Simulations and demonstrations Participant reflections (oral and/or written Participant portfolios Case study analysis Meeting Works internet-based sessions Analysis of threaded discussion forums •New knowledge and/or skills of participants •To improve program content, format, and organization 3.
 Organization support and change •What was the impact on the organization? •Did it affect organizational climate or procedures? •Was implementation advocated, facilitated, and supported?
-District and school records Minutes from meetings Questionnaires Focus groups •The organization's advocacy, support, accommodations, facilitation and recognition •To document and improve organizational support •To improve future change efforts
+District and school records Minutes from meetings Questionnaires Focus groups •The organization's advocacy, support, accommodations, facilitation and recognition To document and improve organizational support To improve future change efforts

-•Was the support public and overt? •Were problems addressed quickly and efficiently? •Were sufficient resources made available? •Were successes recognized and shared?
-Structured interviews with participants and school or district administrators Participant portfolios Meeting Works internet-based sessions Analysis of threaded discussion forums 4.
-Participants' use of new knowledge or skills •Did participants effectively apply the new knowledge and skills?
-Ouestionnaires Structured interviews with participants and their supervisors Participant reflections (oral and/or written) Participant portfolios Direct observations Video or audio tapes Concerns-based Adoption Model Degree and quality of information •To document and improve the implementation of program content 5.
+4. Participants' use of new •Was the support public and overt? •Were problems addressed quickly and efficiently? •Were sufficient resources made available? •Were successes recognized and shared? •Did participants effectively Structured interviews with participants and school or district administrators Participant portfolios Meeting Works internet-based sessions Analysis of threaded discussion forums Questionnaires Degree and •To document 4.
+Participants use of new knowledge or skills apply the new knowledge and skills? •Structured interviews with participants and their supervisors •Participant reflections (oral and/or written) •Participant portfolios •Direct observations •Video or audio tapes •Concerns-based Adoption Model Degree and quality of information and improve the implementation of program content 5.
 Student Learning Outcomes •What was the impact on students? •Did it affect student performance or achievement? •Did it influence students' physical or emotional wellbeing? •Are students more confidents as learners? •Is student attendance improving? •Are dropouts decreasing?
-Student records School records Questionnaires Structured interviews with students, parents, teachers, and/or administrators Participant portfolios •Student learning outcomes: 1.cognitive (performance and achievement) 2.affective (attitudes and dispositions) 3. psychomotor (skills and behavior) •To focus and improve all aspects of program design, implementation, and follow-up •To demonstrate the overall impact of professional development
+School records Cuestionnaires Structured interviews with students, parents, teachers, and/or administrators Participant portfolios Student learning outcomes: 1.cognitive (performance and achievement) 2.affective ( attitudes and dispositions) 3. psychomotor (skills and behavior) To focus and improve all aspects of program design, implementation, and follow-up To demonstrate the overall impact of professional development